avidee007/billing-service/README.md

     - **CustomerLoyaltyDiscount**: 5% discount on non-grocery items for customers associated for more than 2 years.

 4. **Currency Exchange Rate Service**:
-    - Integrates with an external API to fetch currency conversion rates.
+    - Integrates with an [ExchangeRate-API](https://www.exchangerate-api.com/) to fetch currency conversion rates.
-    - Converts the final bill amount from the original currency to the target currency.
+    - Used [Pair API](https://www.exchangerate-api.com/docs/pair-conversion-requests) to get conversion rate between two currencies.

 5. **Resilient and Modular Design**:
     - Ensures separation of concerns between billing logic, discount calculation, and currency conversion.